DanielBMarkham/Info-Ops3/manuscript/chapter05.md

 Sev 1 error identification bugs are fatal to any current or future interaction.
 There's nowhere for both of you to go together if you're going in different directions.

-## Sev 2: Dialectical Conflation of Domains
+## Conflation of Domains - Dialectical Conceptual Errors

 *You're trying to solve a problem in one living-language-learning level that exists in another.*